-How old is the world’s oldest domesticated dog?
-The answer isn’t quite as clear cut as we’d like.
+How old is the world’s oldest dog breed?
+More specifically–what was the first dog on earth?
+The answer isn’t quite as clear-cut as we’d like.
 While some research has pointed to the earliest dogs being domesticated 40,000 years ago, fossil evidence also points to dogs becoming man’s best friend about 14,000 years ago.

-Regardless, dog breeds have lineages that can date back varying lengths.
-A recent study from Nature zeroed in on ancient dog breeds whose DNA points to them originating before today’s most popular breeds like golden retrievers and labradors.
+Regardless, the oldest dog breed would have lineages that can date back to varying lengths.
+A recent study from Nature zeroed in on ancient dog breeds whose DNA points to them originating before today’s most popular breeds like golden retrievers and Labradors.

 So, what’s the oldest dog breed in the world today?
 Read on to discover 9 of the oldest dog breeds ever!

-While there are no records of the origin of Chinese Shar Peis, genomic testing confirms that the breeds lineage can be traced back several thousand years.
-Its believed that Shar Peis were first bred in China in roughly 200 B.C.
+While there are no records of the origin of Chinese Shar Peis, genomic testing confirms that the breed’s lineage can be traced back several thousand years.
+This dog breed is considered one of the ancient dog breeds.
+It is believed that Shar Peis were first bred in China in roughly 200 B.C.

-Incredible fact: the Shar Pei was so rare that the Guinness Book of World Records named them rarest dog in the world in the late 1960s!
+Incredible fact: the Shar Pei was so rare that the Guinness Book of World Records named it the rarest dog in the world in the late 1960s!

 Known for its Alaskan origins, the Malamute is said to cross into Alaska from Siberia.
 Endurance and ability as a working dog, the Malamute, is valued by villages and tribes.
 The dog is playful and mischievous and makes a great family pet.